goforj/.github/profile/README.md

 - **Production-first**
   Everything is designed with real deployment environments in mind.

-## Getting Started

-Each GoForj package includes:

-- Clear installation instructions
-- Practical examples
-- API documentation
-- Benchmarks and test coverage

-You can start small by adopting a single package, or go all-in with the full GoForj toolchain.

 ## Community & Contribution

 GoForj is open-source and community-driven.